-Representatives participating in the American Model United Nations Conference should be familiar with the history of the United Nations, as well as the changing role the organization plays in international affairs.
-This section provides a brief background on the UN system and some of the issues it faces today.
+Representatives participating in the American Model United Nations Conference should be familiar with the history of the United Nations, and with the changing role the organization plays in international affairs.
+This section provides a brief background on the United Nations system and some of the issues it faces today.